These individual sweet cranberry and marzipan pies are packed with festive flavours and make a delicious change to the traditional festive mince pie.

 Now don’t get me wrong I love a good mince pie and usually make at least one batch of home-made mince pies each year.
 I like them so much I make variations at the same time, such as mince pies with a frangipane crust.
 But even when made with homemade mincemeat they are very much on the sweet side.

 So this time I have come up with a great alternative, Cranberry and Marzipan pies.
-These little beauties have flavours that I have now come to associate with Christmas and are perfect if you like your fruit pies a little on the tart side.

 You are going to love these little pies because …